sara-sabr/ITStrategy/_pages/en/strategy-product-management.md

 Product features are hypotheses that must be validated before we can claim victory.
 This may include a series of A/B testing, experiments, Proof of Concepts, using Analytics to interpret data and informing the next iteration of a product.

-In a project-type investment, a schedule is the assurance provided to governance on progress because the planning phase a project sought certainty before execution can start.
+In a project-type investment, a schedule is the assurance provided to governance on progress because the planning phase sought certainty before execution can start.
 In a product-type investment, the following three key metrics are the assurance, expected to be produced by the Product team.
 These metrics are consumed by the Product Team, the Business Sponsor, and Governance (DGPOC/MPIB).

 <div style="display: block; width: inherit; text-align: center; line-height: 3;">